9 to 11 is the optimal age for a Grand National winner.

 It really does help if the horse you have backed has previously run and done well at Aintree, preferably over the Grand National Fences.
 So whether they’ve run the race in the past or taken part in the Becher Chase or the Topham Chase, if they’ve successfully navigated the course and finished the race then it proves they have the jumping ability to make it around again.

 When it comes to form, you need to look closely at how a horse has been preforming for the last couple of seasons.
-Those who constantly fall, unseat their riders or refuse need to be taken out of the equation.
+Those who consistently get pulled up, fall, unseat their riders or refuse need to be taken out of the equation.
 The 2014 winner, Pineau De Re had only fallen once in the two years prior to his big win and had never pulled up, refused or unseated his jockey at any point in his entire career.

 Battlegroup, on the other hand, had Refused and Pulled-Up twice in his three races immediately prior to the National.
 So it was no surprise when he refused to race in the 2014 Grand National.
 He planted his feet at the starting line and wouldn't budge!
 A huge disappointed for all his backers and with just a little research you can avoid backing weaker prospects like him.